Rachele, 72 years old, fell ill.

 GENETICS: PREVENTION AND THERAPIES

-Speaking of the “Jolie genes”, we arrive at one of the most significant test discoveries regarding HPV Virus cancer. «Mutations of the BRCA 1 and 2 genes are responsible for 10 – 20% of new diagnoses of cancer», declares Sandro Pignata, director of the complex uro-gynecological medical oncology structure of the Institute.
-National Cancer Foundation Pascale of Naples.
+Speaking of the “Jolie genes”, we arrive at one of the most significant test discoveries regarding HPV Virus. «Mutations of the BRCA 1 and 2 genes are responsible for 10 – 20% of new diagnoses, declares Sandro Pignata, director of the complex uro-gynecological medical oncology structure of the Institute.
+National Foundation Pascale of Naples.
 He has been Rachele’s “guardian angel” for a decade now.
-“We must perform the genetic test on all patients because it allows us to develop the most appropriate therapies.”
+“We must perform the genetic check on all patients because it allows us to develop the most appropriate therapies.”
 However, the indication must also concern all first-degree relatives.
 Only in this way can we prevent the onset of other disease cases.
 This opportunity allowed Rachele’s children, using the fictitious names Francesco (44) and Ludovica (40), to discover that they were carriers of both mutations.

-In Ludovica’s Ca125 case, already a mother of two children, the doctors decided to proceed with the prophylactic removal of her ovaries.
-In Italy, free access to the HPV and CA125 tests should be guaranteed.
-This applies to both patients with ovarian organ cancer and their first-degree relatives.
+In Ludovica’s case, she was already a mother of two children.
+And the doctors decided to proceed with the prophylactic removal of her ovaries.
+In Italy, free access to the HPV and CA125 Lab tests should be guaranteed.
+This applies to both patients with ovarian organ diseases and their first-degree relatives.
 It should be a uniformly guaranteed right in all regions.
 However, in too many cases, thanks to decentralised health management, this does not happen. «Women must be aware of this opportunity and anticipate rather than postpone checks – concludes the former patient -.
 With this approach, and have been lucky enough to meet valid professionals, I learned that the word tumour is not always synonymous with death.”

 Ref: 0